Written in the time of Covid19

 Karri Forest, Boorara, WA 2000

-On a personal level I enjoy good silver jelly prints (my silver jelly prints are the best there are).
+On a personal level I enjoy good silver jelly prints.
 I also enjoy the process; a day in the darkroom, followed the next morning taking the prints from the drying rack and viewing them in good light.
 Some prints get torn up, or marked up for reprinting, but that is another story.
 I also enjoy charcoal drawing and etching, but I no longer have an etching press.

 Foam, Fernhook Falls, Deep River, WA 2009